Genesis of the Crusher

 Twenty years ago, while on a training ride with my good friend and former professional road cyclist Burke Swindlehurst, he told me about an idea for the ultimate race that was too much dirt to handle on a road bike, and too much road to be any fun on a mountain bike.
 He said if anyone could even finish it, they would be absolutely crushed.

-Burke grew up in the small town of Beaver at the foot of the Tushar Mountains.
-If he wasn’t on his road bike putting in the miles that laid the foundation for his racing career and reputation as one of the most gifted “climbers” in the cycling community, then he was up in those Tushar mountains exploring the dirt and gravel roads that he would later string together to make the Crusher route — 69 miles, over 10,500 vertical feet of climbing, and one of the most scenic rides on two wheels.
+Burke grew up in Beaver County, also known as Ramblers, at the foot of the Tushar Mountains.
+If he wasn’t on his road bike putting in the miles that laid the foundation for his racing career and reputation as one of the most gifted “climbers” in the cycling community, then he was up in those Tushar Mountains exploring the dirt and gravel roads that he would later string together to make the Crusher route — 69 miles, over 10,500 vertical feet of climbing, and one of the most scenic rides on two wheels.

 They say you’re first Crusher is the hardest, and then they just keep getting harder after that.
 And it’s true, I’ve done it six times.

 And that context brings us back to to Bentonson Flat at the intersection of FR 137 and S.R.
 153. You are slightly less than halfway at this point, so if you are already cooked or pressed for time, turn left here and be content with a Half Crusher.
 Full Crushers continue straight ahead and plunge down the infamous descent of the Col de Crush into the town of Junction.

 From here, follow Old Highway 89 south to Circleville, then take a farm road that runs into Doc Springs Road, a dirt doubletrack road that is deceivingly uphill, rutted, and at times, loose and sandy.
 The Doc Springs section is often a time of reckoning, because it brings you to the foot of the Col de Crush, which you must climb back up.